-- 1. "FOR" the election of the three nominated Class III directors; - 2.
-"FOR" approval on a non-binding advisory basis, the compensation of QuickLogic's named executive officers, and - 3.
-"FOR" the approval, on a non-binding advisory basis, of future advisory votes on executive compensation every three years; and - 4.
-"FOR" the ratification of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023.
+- "FOR" the election of the two nominated Class I directors; - 2.
+"FOR" the ratification of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year endingDecember 29, 2024.

 Our management does not intend to present other items of business and knows of no items of business that are likely to be brought before the Annual Meeting, except those described in this Proxy Statement.
 However, if any other matters should properly come before the Annual Meeting, the proxy holders will have discretionary authority to vote the shares represented by proxies in accordance with their best judgment on the matters.